dallasyan/resleriana-archive-jp/README.md

+# WARNING: ENTIRELY LLM-GENERATED
+Use at own risk, provided as-is.

 # Atelier Resleriana Japanese Offline Toolkit

 This folder contains the shareable runtime files for the Japanese Steam installation.
 It does not contain a personal `profile.bin`, capture session, AES material, or anonymization sidecar.